d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 matrices generalize vectors from order one to order two.
-Matrices, which we will typically denote with bold-faced, capital letters (e.g., $\mathbf{X}$, $\mathbf{Y}$, and $\mathbf{Z}$), are represented in code as `ndarray`s with two axes.
+Matrices, which we will typically denote with bold-faced, capital letters (e.g., $\mathbf{X}$, $\mathbf{Y}$, and $\mathbf{Z}$), are represented in code as tensors with two axes.

 In math notation, we use $\mathbf{A} \in \mathbb{R}^{m \times n}$ to express that the matrix $\mathbf{A}$ consists of $m$ rows and $n$ columns of real-valued scalars.